CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex8-machine-learning-output.png)

 1. Before building the model, the main frame is to split the data into train tests and splits and this would be done by Copilot itself.
-Type the below comments, press "tab" and click on **Run** button to execute the cell.
+Type the below comments.
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.

    ```
    # Split the data into training and testing data and the column name Diabetic is the target column